-This will not only make your direct reports happy and make them feel that you care about them.
-But it will also provide you with awareness about what your direct reports are expecting and what they want to do in their career.
+This will not only make your direct report happy and make them feel that you care about them.
+But it will also provide you with awareness about what your direct report are expecting and what they want to do in their career.

 Based on this information, create opportunities for them so that along with doing their work, they can also progress in the direction of their dream career.
 In this way, you will motivate them to do 100% while they are working for you.